SIC-POVMs from Stark units: Prime dimensions n^2+3: The geometric dimension and Pell's equation in

 We need to link the geometry of the fiducial vector with the number theory.
 In particular we need an arithmetic handle on the {scaling} factor which is the square root of the quantity $x_0$ that appears in the fiducial vector, defined in~\eqref{eq:unnormfid}.
 We start this by relating the quadratic extension $K(\qmuk) / K$ `at the bottom of the tower' to the Stark units.
 We need to invoke some concepts from the theory of $p$-adic (local) fields, for which the book by Cassels\cite{cassLF} is an ideal reference; with more general information for example in Ref.~\citenum{cassfro} and~\citenum{serreLF}.
-In particular for any prime ideal $\wp$ of the ring of integers $\ZZ_K$ of a number field $K$ we shall denote by $\K_\wp$ and $\ZZ_\wp$ respectively the field of $\wp$-adic numbers and its ring of integers.
+In particular for any prime ideal $\qq$ of the ring of integers $\ZZ_K$ of a number field $K$ we shall denote by $\K_\qq$ and $\ZZ_\qq$ respectively the field of $\qq$-adic numbers and its ring of integers.

-Write $L = K(\qmuk)$.
+Throughout the paper we shall write $L = K(\qmuk)$.
 The minimal polynomial over $K$ for $\qmuk$ is $X^2+u_K$, with discriminant $-4u_K$.
 So $L/K$ must have discriminant dividing $4\ZZ_K$; in particular $2$ is the only rational prime above which ramification could occur.
 Because the signature of $u_K$ is $(+,-)$, ramification occurs just at the one infinite place $\jj$.
 Under any embedding above $\jj$ the field $L$ is complex; whereas above $\jj^\tau$ it is real.
 In particular, therefore, $L/\QQ$ is never Galois.

 By way of background, the polynomial